tarantool/doc/doc/reference/tooling/tt_cli/clean.rst

     tt clean INSTANCE

-``tt clean`` cleans stored files of Tarantool instances: logs and snapshots.
+``tt clean`` cleans stored files of Tarantool instances: logs, snapshots, and other files.
+To avoid accidental deletion of files, ``tt clean`` shows the files it is going to delete and asks for confirmation.

 Flags
 -----